r03ert0/HeraclitusBot/README.md

 then rendered as a `.png` file, and finally sent to Twitter.

+The code is all inside `app.js`.
+Twitter requires a set of 4 keys to allow a bot to tweet.
+You can get your own by registering for a developer account at https://developer.twitter.com, and then creating an app.
+Replace the values you will obtain there in the file `keys.json` (removing the `_example`).

+To run the code manually, and produce a tweet, type `node start`.
+That will call `app.js` and run the script.

+To make the code run automatically, use a [`cron` job](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/).

 ### How to contribute
 What would be nice to do next?